mkrzywonski/fdtracker/README.md

 - **Batch Management**:
   - Create, view, edit, and delete batches.
   - Record trays in each batch with contents and weights.
-  - Calculate water removed during freeze-drying.
+  - Automatically calculates water removed during freeze-drying.
   - Mark batches as complete when weights are stable.
   - Attach photos and notes to each batch